 Kathy Greenwood.
 Sometimes just for being a woman, sometimes for being the most commonly-used female performer, and sometimes for "getting in the way" of the Ho Yay.

 Aside from those reasons, often people think she just didn't contribute as much to the show as the other players: there were a lot of games that she never participated in (any of the singing games, "Sound Effects", "Film Noir", etc.) and in games like "Let's Make a Date" or "Party Quirks" she was usually the "normal" contestant.
 As a result, she had far fewer opportunities to create the memorable moments that the other contestants were known for.

-Special Effects Failure: one game of Newsflash starts inadvertently with the green screen showing the studio cam's view instead of the archive footage intended.
+One game of Newsflash starts inadvertently with the green screen showing the studio cam's view instead of the archive footage intended.
 Chip and Ryan have some fun reaching to the far left to "touch" Colin's head.